Earth Sciences (ESCI)

 This program is offered in Durham.

-The Department of Earth Sciences offers the master of science degree in Earth Sciences with options in geology and ocean mapping, and a specialization in geochemical systems..
+The Department of Earth Sciences offers the master of science degree in Earth Sciences as well as options in geochemical systems, geology and ocean mapping.
 The department also offers the master of science degree in hydrology, and a master of science and a Ph.D. in Oceanography.
 A Ph.D. in Earth and Environmental Sciences is offered through the Natural Resources and Earth System Science Program.
 Students may also pursue a graduate certificate in Ocean Mapping, offered in partnership with the Center for Coastal and Ocean Mapping.
 Graduate students in the department may conduct research with faculty members in the Department of Earth Sciences; the Institute for the Study of Earth, Oceans, and Space; the Center for Coastal and Ocean Mapping; and the School of Marine Science and Ocean Engineering.
 Durham, where the University is located, is situated where the Oyster River enters Great Bay, one of the most important estuaries of the Gulf of Maine.
 Only ten miles away are the Atlantic beaches and Portsmouth, a deep water harbor.

 The M.S.
-Geology option is intended for students with interests in petrology, mineralogy, structural geology, tectonics, geophysics, sedimentology, glacial geology, paleoclimate, glaciology, hydrogeology, stratigraphy, paleontology, low- or high-temperature geochemistry, and isotope geochemistry.
+Earth Sciences: Geology option is intended for students with interests in petrology, mineralogy, structural geology, tectonics, geophysics, sedimentology, glacial geology, paleoclimate, glaciology, hydrogeology, stratigraphy, paleontology, low- or high-temperature geochemistry, and isotope geochemistry.

 The M.S.
-Ocean Mapping option is intended for students with interests in hydrography and hydrographic survey technology.
+Earth Sciences: Ocean Mapping option is intended for students with interests in hydrography and hydrographic survey technology.

 The M.S. in Hydrology is intended for students with interests in fluvial processes, global-scale hydrology, groundwater hydrology, hydroclimatology, surface-water hydrology, water quality, and quantitative and statistical hydrology, and water resource management.